Photo Credit: Jesse Brantman

 As a visual artist and naturalist native to Northeast Florida, Crystal Floyd’s work explores themes of nature, storytelling, conservation, environmentalism and adaptive reuse, transforming hand-prepared specimens, collected ephemera and manipulated materials into naturalistic vignettes.
 Her artistic practice examines the intersections of art, science, and nature.
 Celebrating the deep relationships between living beings & the natural world and translating emotions & ideas, Floyd uses her collections to craft narratives that invite reflection on our relationship with the environment.
 Her gosl is to encourage observation and participation in the natural world and closer examination of the individual role and responsibilities we have as humans.
 In addition to exhibiting personal work and completing commissioned projects, she regularly teaches public and private terrarium construction, art assemblage and gardening workshops at various museums, art venues and gardens.
 Through her art, Floyd seeks to bridge the personal with the universal, inspiring innovative thinking and creation while fostering growth and fulfillment through shared experiences and collective action.

-Crystal’s exhibition at the Thomas Center Gallery’s juried show in Gainesville, “Cross Creek Rising: The Consciousness of Land and Water,” received an Honorable Mention.
-Her work has appeared nationally, in shows at Light Grey Art Lab (Minneapolis, MN), the Gallery at Avalon Island (Orlando, FL), Flower Pepper Gallery (Pasadena, CA), and other locations throughout the United States.
-Locally, she has had her work on view in the offices of the City Council and on display for six months in the concourse gallery of the Jacksonville International Airport.
-Her pieces were featured at the Cummer Museum of Art & Gardens during the Community Foundation of Northeast Florida ArtVentures Anniversary Exhibition and were on exhibit in their Concourse Gallery from September 2020 through February 2021.
-In December 2023, she participated in the annual invitational show at the Butterfield Garage Gallery in St. Augustine as a guest of batik artist Cindy Wilson.
+Her work has been exhibited nationally, including at Light Grey Art Lab, Gallery at Avalon Island, and Flower Pepper Gallery, as well as in venues throughout the United States.
+Locally, her work has been shown in City of Jacksonville City Council offices and in the concourse gallery at Jacksonville International Airport.
+Her pieces were featured at the Cummer Museum of Art & Gardens as part of the ArtVentures Anniversary Exhibition, and later exhibited in the museum’s Concourse Gallery (2020–2021).
+Crystal received an Honorable Mention for her work in Cross Creek Rising: The Consciousness of Land and Water at the Thomas Center Galleries.
+In 2023, she was invited to participate in the annual invitational at Butterfield Garage Art Gallery as a guest of artist Cindy Wilson.

 Comprehensive CV available upon request